sampsyo/cs6120/content/blog/2019-12-18-dfg-cover/index.md

 stencils first.
 We describe this search process in more detail in our implementation section.

-We started our testing by hand-picked chains of instructions found in our benchmarking code.
+We started our testing by hand-picking chains of instructions found in our benchmarking code.
 From the [Embench][] embedded programming benchmarking suite, we used `matmult-int.c` to chose a few common chains of operations: